juandeaglio/TCR_JavaScript/README.md

 ReactDOM.render(<TestApp />, document.getElementById('root'));
 ```
+< /strike>
 ***
 **Current plans**:
 Mirroring this on a private GitLab repo where a pipeline for building/testing/containerizing exists.
 This is duplicate to the GitLab because I like having the metrics of my commits all on my GitHub (haven't looked into a way which integrates metrics between the two).
 [GitLab Repository](https://gitlab.com/learningtcr/TCR_TypeScript/-/pipelines)

-Slowly building up the code for this as of 1/10/2024.
+Slowly building up the code for this as of 4/11/2024.

-I'm going to re-name this project to HTML Physics.
-It's physics with HTML and CSS!
+I'm going to re-name this project probably once I flesh out all the responsibilities in code.

 I'm trying to build up a system that tracks collisions between HTML elements.
-I want things to bounce off each other in a pretty, abstract manner.
+I want things to bounce off each other in a pretty, abstract, but realistically behaving manner.

 Eventually, it's going to replace the splash screen on [my portfolio](https://juandeaglio.github.io).